-In the event that the parent, one of whom has a Schengen visa, submits the documents for the child, the consent for departure is mandatory, as well as booking a hotel or hotel and tickets in both directions.
+In case that the parent, one of whom has a Schengen visa, submits the documents for the child, the consent for departure is mandatory, as well as booking a hotel and tickets in both directions.

 Provides a high-quality copy of the first page.

 In the event that your trip includes driving by car, you need to provide a copy of the driver's license, car registration certificate and green card (Green Card).
 It is also recommended to compile a trip sheet of the trip and attach it to the general package of documents.